Faiz Ahmad Faiz: Death and legacy

+Last days

 Faiz died in Lahore, Punjab in 1984, from complications of lung and heart disease shortly after being nominated for the Nobel Prize for Literature.

+Recognition in Pakistan

 Although living a simple and restless life, Faiz's work, political ideology, and poetry became immortal, and he has often been called as one of the "greatest poets" of Pakistan.
 Faiz remained an extremely popular and influential figure in the literary development of Pakistan's arts, literature, and drama and theatre adaptation.
 In 1962, Faiz was awarded the Lenin Peace Prize which enhanced the relations of his country with the Soviet Union which at that time had been hostile and antagonistic relations with Pakistan.
 The Lenin Peace Prize was a Soviet equivalent of Nobel Peace Prize, and helped lift Faiz's image even higher in the international community.
 It also brought Soviet Union and Pakistan much closer, offering possibilities for bettering the lives of their people.
 Most of his work has been translated into the Russian language.

 Faiz, whose work is considered the backbone of development of Pakistan's literature, arts and poetry, was one of the most beloved poets in the country.
 Along with Allama Iqbal, Faiz is often known as the "Poet of the East".
 While commenting on his legacy, classical singer Tina Sani said: